MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-metrics-get-started-hierarchies.md

   - Up to five hierarchies
   - Up to five levels per hierarchy

-- Dynamic and static RLS is supported but it is routed through the hierarchy creator.
-All scorecard viewers will impersonate the hierarchy creator’s access.
+- Dynamic and static row-level security (RLS) is supported but it's routed through the hierarchy creator.
+All scorecard viewers impersonate the hierarchy creator’s access.
-- Other users with edit access to the scorecard can edit the hierarchy, but will take over the hierarchy connections upon save, and all data. connections will be routed through their UserID, which may result in different data values or broken metrics.
+- Other users with edit access to the scorecard can edit the hierarchy, but will take over the hierarchy connections upon save, and all data.
+Connections are routed through their UserID, which may result in different data values or broken metrics.
-- Reusing Power BI hierarchies is not yet supported – hierarchies must be created in the scorecard.
+- Reusing Power BI hierarchies isn't yet supported.
+You have to create hierarchies in each scorecard.
-- For hierarchies to reflect proper changes, there needs to be established relationships between the hierarchy fields in the underlying data.
+- For hierarchies to reflect proper changes, you need to have established relationships between the hierarchy fields in the underlying data.
 This is true for owners as well.
-- Hierarchies are not included in the scorecard dataset.
+- Hierarchies aren't included in the scorecard dataset.
-- Owners mapped in the hierarchy will not automatically receive permissions to the scorecard.
+- Owners mapped in the hierarchy don't automatically receive permissions to the scorecard.
 - Owners are applied per hierarchy level, not per metric.
-- Roll ups are not yet supported on child scorecards.
+- Roll ups aren't yet supported on child scorecards.

 ## Next steps